Head of Special Assets

 • On a quarterly basis provide an update to the ExCo on progress against the various milestones.

-• Present to IC the progress at the twice-yearly Portfolio review meeting.
+• Present to IC the progress at the twice a year Portfolio review meeting.

 • Present the final negotiated exit proposal to the IC for approval before concluding the process.